Freed after 20 years, Hawaii man reflects on case, future

 “It didn’t matter if I was innocent,” he said.
 “They just needed a conviction.”

+Martin Tankleff knows how Schweitzer feels.
+He was wrongly convicted of murdering his parents on Long Island, New York, and was released in 2007 after 17 years in prison.

+“The best piece of advice I can give him is take it extremely slow,” Tankleff said, recalling how he was overwhelmed by everyday things like the options in the cereal aisle of the grocery store.
+“The world will be completely different.”

-He served his time in Arizona because of a lack of prison space in Hawaii.
+Schweitzer served his time in Arizona because of a lack of prison space in Hawaii.
 Back on the Big Island, he reflected on what it felt like to be home.

 “Sitting right here in this beautiful hotel, it looks the same,” he said.
 “But I know once I go down the street and everything’s changed, everything’s changed.”